Register your company in Singapore fully online with expert local support.

 Written by Sneha Patwari, Corporate Secretary Lead

-Last reviewed by April 2026.
+Last reviewed by June 2026.

 Key Takeaways

-Foreign founders can own 100% of a Singapore company — but must appoint at least one local resident director and use a licensed corporate service provider (CSP).
-You cannot use ACRA's BizFile+ portal directly without a Singpass.
+Foreign founders can own 100% of a Singapore company, but must appoint at least one local resident director and use a licensed corporate service provider (CSP).
+You cannot use ACRA's Bizfile portal directly without a Singpass.

-The Private Limited Company (Pte Ltd) is the right structure for virtually all foreign founders — it provides limited liability, 100% foreign ownership, and the ability to generate revenue from day one.
+The Private Limited Company (Pte Ltd) is the right structure for virtually all foreign founders.
+It provides limited liability, 100% foreign ownership, and the ability to generate revenue from day one.

-Expect to pay SGD 1,500–4,000 for a standard package covering ACRA fees, company secretary, and registered address.
-A nominee director adds SGD 1,200–3,600/year on top.
+Expect to pay SGD 1,500 to 4,000 for a standard package covering ACRA fees, company secretary, and registered address.
+A nominee director adds SGD 1,200 to 3,600 per year on top.

 After incorporating, key deadlines apply: company secretary within 6 months, annual return with ACRA within 7 months of your financial year-end, and corporate tax filing by 30 November annually.